-- 2. Set throttle lever to idle position.

-- 3. Set shift lever to neutral position.

-- 4. Install tether cord on the engine cut-off switch.

-- 5. Open the engine access cover.

-- 6. Manually rotate the throttle plate on the drowned engine to wide open position (WOT) and HOLD.
+- 2. Set throttle lever to idle position. - 3.
+Set shift lever to neutral position. - 4.
+Install tether cord on the engine cut-off switch. - 5.
+From the engine compartment, manually rotate the throttle plate on the drowned engine to wide open position (WOT) and HOLD.

-1. Wide open position
+TYPICAL 1.
+Throttle plate in wide open position

-Have someone press and hold the start/stop switch to crank engine while still HOLDING the throttle plate at WOT.
+6. Have someone press and hold the start/stop switch to crank engine while still HOLDING the throttle plate at WOT.